Oxeigns/Reaction/README.md

 - Python 3.10+
 - Telegram Bot Token
 - Telegram API ID and API Hash (https://my.telegram.org)
-- MongoDB connection string (optional but recommended for session persistence)
+- MongoDB connection string (optional but recommended for session persistence).
+If `MONGO_URI` is set, the bot will use Motor/PyMongo for durable storage; leave it empty to fall back to in-memory mode.
 - Dependencies from `requirements.txt`

 ## Deploy to Heroku